Why should my child be baptized?

 Ultimately, College Park elders are responsible for all things related to baptism at the church and thus final approval of all candidates for baptisms rests with the elders.
 However, we view this preparation as a partnership with parents.
 The process is designed to help parents be the first to discern if their child is ready or not.

 This varies depending on the service and on the family situation.
-Once a year, we have a special Youth Baptism Service in which parents are more involved than they would be in a regular service.
 In most baptism services, parents are often standing with their children at the waters’ edge and are prepared to receive them with a towel after the baptism.
 Many times, a parent—especially a father—will be in the water to assist with the actual baptism.

 Can anyone baptize my child?